By Dr. Perry, PhD

 “To love oneself is the beginning of a lifelong romance.” ~Oscar Wilde

-In one way or another we are all caretakers.
-Care taking can be found in all aspects of life.
-Some of us are care takers in the professional sense and work in medical, mental health or other professions where the main responsibility is that of a caretaker.
-Others are caretakers in their everyday lives as parents or in other familial capacities.
-Taking care of loved ones in a non-professional capacity is one of the most rewarding and difficult roles a person can have.
+In one way or another, we are all caretakers.
+Caretaking can be found in all aspects of life.
+Some of us are caretakers in a professional capacity.
+We may work in mental health, the medical field, or other professions that require us to take care of others.
+Others assume the role of a caretaker in their daily lives as parents or in other familial relationships.
+I believe that taking care of a loved one when it is not your profession is one of the most rewarding as well as one of the most difficult roles a person can have.

 In my work as a mental health professional, I come across many caretakers who forget the golden rule of self-care, “Be as kind to yourself as you are to a friend.”
 As caretakers, we all need to understand the importance of caring for ourselves.
 It is not a selfish indulgence, it is a necessity in order for us to recharge and be well.
 It is essential for all of us.
 We all need self-care to fill our souls and minds with the necessary fuel in order to be strong enough to care for those around us and most importantly to care for ourselves.
 Self-care is highly personal and will differ from person to person in relation to one’s life and duties, but there is one core element that must be present and this is self-love.